aaronprice/omniauth-sportngin/README.md

 ## TODO

-*Still needs implemented for SportNgin-Omniauth, though this is how Facebook does it*
+*Still needs implemented for Sportngin-Omniauth, though this is how Facebook does it*

 You can configure several options, which you pass in to the `provider` method via a `Hash`: